open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-cluster_manager|1|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies portal|1 or many|The signaling server and room controller, handling service requests from and responding to the clients webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients rtsp-agent|1 or many|This agent spawning rtsp accessing nodes which pull rtsp streams from rtsp sources and push rtsp streams to rtsp destinations recording-agent|1 or many|This agent spawning recording nodes which record the specified audio/video streams to permanent storage facilities audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing app|0 or 1|The sample web application for reference, users should use their own application server
+cluster_manager|1|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies portal|1 or many|The signaling server and room controller, handling service requests from and responding to the clients webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients rtsp-agent|0 or many|This agent spawning rtsp accessing nodes which pull rtsp streams from rtsp sources and push rtsp streams to rtsp destinations recording-agent|0 or many|This agent spawning recording nodes which record the specified audio/video streams to permanent storage facilities audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing sip-agent|0 or many|This agent spawning sip processing nodes which handle sip connections sip-portal|0 or 1|The portal for dealing with sip settings and controlling sip agents app|0 or 1|The sample web application for reference, users should use their own application server

 Follow the steps below to set up an MCU cluster: